-- An emergency-operating plan will be established to deal with incidents or accidents during in channel works that may give rise to pollution within the river.
-This will include means of containment in the event of accidental spillage of hydrocarbons or other pollutants (including oil booms, soakage pads etc.); - Fuels, oils, greases and hydraulic fluids will be fully bunded (110% bunding) and will be located in a designated hard standing area located within a minimum distance of 50m from any watercourse/waterbody linked to the designated sites.
-Refuelling of machinery will be carried out off site or in a contained bunded area on a hard surface; - Spill kits will be made available close to the works area and all staff will be properly trained in the correct use.
-Any waste oils or hydraulic fluids shall be collected, stored in appropriate containers and disposed of offsite in an appropriate manner; - All machinery and plant used will be regularly maintained and serviced and will comply with appropriate standards to ensure that leakage of diesel, oil and lubricants is minimised; - Biodegradable fuels will be used in all machinery on site; and
+An emergency-operating plan will be established to deal with incidents or accidents during in channel works that may give rise to pollution within the river.
+This will include means of containment in the event of accidental spillage of hydrocarbons or other pollutants (including oil booms, soakage pads etc.);

-Machinery will never be washed in watercourses.
-The location for any washing of machinery will be agreed with the EcOW prior to the commencement of works.
+- Fuels, oils, greases and hydraulic fluids will be fully bunded (110% bunding) and will be located in a designated hard standing area located within a minimum distance of 50m from any watercourse/waterbody linked to the designated sites.
+Refuelling of machinery will be carried out off site or in a contained bunded area on a hard surface; - All machinery operating within and adjacent to the river use biodegradable hydraulic oil; and - All plant and machinery are regularly maintained and serviced to minimise the release of hydrocarbons. - Spill kits will be made available close to the works area and all staff will be trained in the correct use.
+Any waste oils or hydraulic fluids shall be collected, stored in appropriate containers and disposed of offsite in an appropriate manner; - Appropriate training will take place prior to the commencement of works.
+Training will be provided by the ECoW. - All machinery and plant used will be regularly maintained and serviced and will comply with appropriate standards to ensure that leakage of diesel, oil and lubricants is minimised; - Biodegradable fuels will be used in all machinery on site; and - Machinery will never be washed in watercourses.
+The location for any washing of machinery will be agreed with the ECoW prior to the commencement of works.